bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 * testing the app
 * deploying the app

-You can do everything **_in this guide_** in one single workflow but we recommend using at least two: one to test your app and one to deploy it.
-Also, you can build both an iOS and an Android version of a Xamarin app within a single workflow.
+You can do the entire procedure in one single workflow but we recommend using at least two: one to test your app and one to deploy it.
+There is no need to have separate workflows for the different project types, though: you can build both an iOS and an Android version of a Xamarin app within a single workflow.

 ## Before you start